 The incident began around 7:20 p.m., as a corrections officer conducted a head-count in a fourth-floor housing unit, according to court documents.
 As the officer made his rounds, Hernandez, 27, refused to allow the officer into the room he shared with Cohetzaltitla, 22, an affidavit filed by sheriff’s deputies said.

-Hernandez then punched the deputy in the head, causing the officer to stumble back into the unit’s day room where Hernandez, Cohetzaltitla, Collazo-Moreno, 21; Gutierrez, 33; and Sanchez-Hernandez, 19; attacked him, the affidavit said.
+Hernandez then punched the officer in the head, causing the officer to stumble back into the unit’s day room where Hernandez, Cohetzaltitla, Collazo-Moreno, 21; Gutierrez, 33; and Sanchez-Hernandez, 19; attacked him, the affidavit said.

 During the fight, the officer’s stun gun fell out of its holster on to the unit’s floor, the affidavit said.
 Another officer who came to the first officer’s aid was attacked by two of the inmates, according to court records.